wongsingfo/comp-sys/docs/net/mitm.md

 **Certificate Pinning** was where you ignore that whole thing, and say trust *this certificate only* or perhaps trust only certificates *signed by this certificate*, ignoring all the other root CAs that could otherwise be trust anchors.
 It was frequently also known as **Key Pinning**, since it was actually the public key hash that got saved.

 If you want to intercept the pinned connections, you need to patch the application manually.
 For Android and (jailbroken) iOS devices, various tools exist to accomplish this.
+For example, [JustTrustMe](https://github.com/Fuzion24/JustTrustMe), [Android-SSL-TrustKiller](https://github.com/iSECPartners/Android-SSL-TrustKiller)